leungyukshing/IM-FrontEnd/README.md

 ## Design

+### View

 - Welcome
   - ViewPager: support slide to left or right.
-- MainPage
+- MainPage:
-- LoginOrRegister
+  -  self-define components
-- GuidePage
+- LoginOrRegister: TabHost
+- GuidePage: MultiView, use select to indicate which page the user is watching.

 ---